Kong/kong-terraform-aws/README.md

 # Kong Cluster Terraform Module for AWS

-:warning: This terraform module serves as reference point for getting started.
-While it may work for certain scenarios, it is NOT intended to work with all setups.
-Please fork the repo or copy over code from here (liberal Apache-licensed).

 [Kong API Gateway](https://konghq.com/) is an API gateway microservices management layer.
 Both Kong and Enterprise Edition are supported.